STAGE 2 MELANOMA

 What is a sentinel lymph node biopsy?

-A sentinel node biopsy is currently an optional test to see whether there has been spread of a small number of melanoma cells to those glands.
-The cancer cells can be so small that they cannot be felt, or seen on a scan, and so the sentinel node biopsy is the most accurate way of detecting any spread of melanoma cells.
+A sentinel node biopsy (SNB) is currently an optional test to see whether there has been spread of a small number of melanoma cells to these nearest lymph glands early before a swelling can be detected by examination.

 What is the risk of stage 2 melanoma recurring?